UniversalDevicesInc/pgc-nodejs-interface/README.md

 Please see the template for a complete example of a custom node and a controller node.

 ### The Interface class
-The Interface class is a singleton used to interact with Polyglot-v2 through MQTT.
+The Interface class is a singleton used to interact with Polyglot through MQTT.

 You first need to instantiate the interface by passing an array of node definitions that you have created.
 Once instantiated, you can use events triggered by the interface such as `config`, `poll` or `stop`.